ThibaultJanBeyer/carousel-slider.js/README.md

 var clSpeed = 15000;
 var clAutoPlay = true;
-var clSlideOverflow = 'scroll'; // Set what happens when there is overflow (basic css)
+var clSlideOverflow = 'scroll'; // Set what happens when there is overflow (basic css) var clSwiping = true; // Choose if swipe gestures for mobile shall be enables
 ```

 In some cases you might use your own Markup: